jhpyle/mTCP/README.md

     compile_options += -i=$(tcp_h_dir) -i=$(common_h_dir)

 In its place, I used the `INCLUDE` environment variable to let the compiler know where the `.h` files are.
-I also had to abbreviate `TELNET.CFG` to `T.CFG` to squeeze some additional characters in.

 Then I was able to compile Telnet by running `wmake` from the `~/dos/MTCP/APPS/TELNET` directory.